protoloft/klipper_z_calibration/README.md

    `probe offset = probed height - calculated nozzle switch offset`

-7. Finally, the calculated offset is applied by using the `SET_GCODE_OFFSET` command (a previous offset is resetted before).
+7. Finally, the calculated offset is applied by using the `SET_GCODE_OFFSET` command (a previous offset is resetted before!).

 ### Drawback